-Fiona Davis is the New York Times bestselling author of five novels, including The Dollhouse, The Address, The Masterpiece, The Chelsea Girls, The Lions of Fifth Avenue, and The Magnolia Palace.
+Fiona Davis is the New York Times bestselling author of several novels, including The Dollhouse, The Address, The Masterpiece, The Chelsea Girls, The Lions of Fifth Avenue, and The Magnolia Palace.
 She lives in New York City and is a graduate of the College of William & Mary in Virginia and the Columbia Journalism School.

 GIRL ON THE BRIDGE by Fiona Davis | 7 Sentence Stories

 Fiona Davis was born in Canada and raised in New Jersey, Utah, and Texas.
 She began her career in New York City as an actress, where she worked on Broadway, off-Broadway, and in regional theater.
 After ten years, she changed careers, working as an editor and writer and specializing in health, fitness, nutrition, dance, and theater.
 She’s a graduate of the College of William and Mary and the Columbia University Graduate School of Journalism, and is based in in New York City.
 Fiona joined Penguin Random House to discuss her writing routine, her literary influences, and her first novel, The Dollhouse.

 PENGUIN RANDOM HOUSE: What’s your writing routine?
 Where, when, and how does it happen?

 FIONA DAVIS: If I’m in the research phase, I read everything I can get my hands on about the time period and fill myself up with what that era was like, including tastes, smells, sounds – I try to get as tactile as possible.
 Once I have a general outline and the characters in mind, I write a certain amount of words every day.
 As an ex-journalist, I love a good deadline.
 I work in the study of my apartment, which is sunny and has walls that I just painted a gorgeous gray-rose color.
 Very calming, but hopefully not so much that I zonk out.